Inventory Management Techniques

-- Tracking.
-So you can sync inventory in real-time across multiple channels without overselling and back orders.
+Tracking: So you can sync inventory in real-time across multiple channels without overselling and back orders.

-- Forecasting.
-To remove the guesswork and never have too much or too little inventory on-hand.
+Forecasting: To remove the guesswork and never have too much or too little inventory on-hand.

-- Purchasing.
-So you can handle all suppliers and create and manage POs in one place.
+Purchasing: So you can handle all suppliers and create and manage POs in one place.

-- Counts.
-To keep inventory numbers accurate by automatically assigning weekly cycle counting tasks to your team.
+Counts: To keep inventory numbers accurate by automatically assigning weekly cycle counting tasks to your team.

-- Organisation.
-Recording exact bin locations for variants so you can find and pick inventory quickly and accurately.
+Organization: Recording exact bin locations for variants so you can find and pick inventory quickly and accurately.

 Quality systems like Veeqo will also let you create automation rules, handle orders and shipping, run reports and push data to accounting software - all in one platform.

-Hopefully, this article has provided you with a solid summary of inventory management techniques to utilise in your retail operation.
+Hopefully, this article has provided you with a solid summary of inventory management techniques to utilize in your retail operation.
 The next chapter will go into detail on efficient multichannel inventory tracking, and how to perpetually keep an accurate live inventory figure.